Welcome

 • Create (progressive) web apps that install as native apps and work offline.

-• Create API tests using Cypress.
+• Create API tests.

-• Create end-to-end tests using Cypress.
+• Create automated end-to-end tests for progressive web apps.

 JavaScript & the DOM